We write a lot about how to make compelling marketing videos on your own. However, sometimes it’s best (or even necessary) to hire a professional.

-If you’ve never hired a professional videographer and have no idea where to find one, we’ll help you get started.
-Keep in mind that, as with any project you outsource, it is imperative that you be very clear about your expectations and your timeline.
+If you’ve never hired a freelance videographer, or have no idea where to find one, we’ll help you get started.

 1. Film Departments at Universities

 Hiring students offers many advantages.
 You are getting someone who has extensive training and experience.
 They know the newest trends and best practices in video creation.

 They are likely to have access to the necessary equipment, and plenty of fresh enthusiasm for their craft.
 It’s also likely their prices might be lower since many are trying to add quality projects to their portfolio.

 Check with professors to find out how to advertise the project to students.
 You might be able to leave a flyer in a hallway or the library, for instance.

 Not all job boards are created equal.
 We’ve found the following websites to be particularly helpful in finding freelance videographers:

 RedditForHire: Enter “videographer” in the search field, and limit your results to only those found in /r/forhire.